Shonda Rhimes: Netflix deal

+Rhimes won her first competitive Emmy Award at the 52nd Daytime Creative Arts & Lifestyle Emmy Awards, where she took home the Daytime Emmy Award for Outstanding Arts and Popular Culture Program for Black Barbie: A Documentary (2023).

 Personal life

-Rhimes adopted her first daughter in June 2002 and adopted another girl in February 2012.
+Rhimes adopted her first daughter in June 2002 and adopted another daughter in February 2012.
 In September 2013, Rhimes welcomed her third daughter via gestational surrogacy.

 In 2014, Rhimes gave a commencement address at her alma mater, Dartmouth College, where she received an honorary doctorate.

 In September 2015, Rhimes revealed she had lost 117 lbs via exercise and dieting.

 Activism

 In April 2017, Rhimes joined the national board of Planned Parenthood.
 Later that same year, Rhimes and Katie McGrath co-founded Time's Up, and both of them donated the funds to hire its first seven employees.

-In 2019 Shonda Rhimes joined the organization When We All Vote as a co-chair.
+In 2019, Rhimes joined the organization When We All Vote as a co-chair.
 This organization was founded to get out the vote prior to the 2020 general election.

 Shondaland

 Shondaland is the name of Rhimes's production company.
 Shondaland and its logo also refer to the shows Rhimes has produced and to Rhimes herself.
 Shows included in Shondaland are: